5 min read

 Deciding on the most effective instructional technique (or a combination of techniques) is critical to the successful implementation of an instructional strategy.
 These techniques act as the pillars that support the overarching strategy.
 They are comparable to one another in that they can be interchanged without altering the intended outcome for the learner, although the experience itself may differ significantly.

 However, that's not to imply that different techniques applied to identical content will yield identical experiences.
 For instance, self-paced computer-based instruction and traditional in-person teaching are fundamentally distinct approaches.
-Yet, regardless of the method employed, the learner's incremental progress towards the overall educational objective remains consistent.
+Yet, regardless of the method employed, the learner's incremental progress toward the overall educational objective remains consistent.

 Instructional techniques provide a framework outlining how learners will navigate through the instructional process.
 They can range from simulations, curated learning environments, and learning communities to gamification, case studies, and moderated discussions or lectures.